No, forest plantations are not natural forests, but they protect them

 But what exactly is a forest plantation?

-Enrique Trujillo, from the Colombian company El Semillero explains that a forest plantation consists of “the establishment of trees that make up a forest mass and that have a design, size and species defined to meet specific objectives such as productive plantation, energy source, protection of agricultural areas, protection of water bodies, correction of erosion problems, silvopastoral plantations, among others ”.
+Enrique Trujillo, from the Colombian company El Semillero explains that a forest plantation consists of “the establishment of trees that make up a forest mass and that have a design, size and species defined to meet specific objectives such as productive plantation, energy source, protection of agricultural areas, protection of water mirrors, correction erosion problems, silvopastoral plantations, among others ”.

-Therefore, as specified by the World Wide Fund for Nature (WWF), “native (or natural) forests are those that have not been significantly intervened by man and planted forests (or forest plantations) are those that man has intervened with reforestation processes to the point of changing their structure and operation.
+Therefore, as specified by the World Wide Fund for Nature (WWF), “Native (or natural) forests are those that have not been significantly intervened by man; and planted forests (or forest plantations) are those that man has intervened with reforestation processes to the point of changing their structure and operation.
 Commonly, this type of forest is quite symmetrical: it has exact distances between the trees and it handles a maximum of two species, all of the same age ”.

 Forest plantations contribute to the recovery of the environment

-According to the EFI English publication “Forest Plantations in Europe: Challenges and Opportunities”: “In many regions, land use mosaics incorporating forest plantations are very effective in improving ecological integrity and addressing climate and environmental challenges.
-Forest plantations are often an important component of landscape-scale restoration and can bring degraded land back into production and improve the provision of ecosystem services.
-If well managed, forest plantations have the potential to sustainably supply a substantial proportion of the goods and services that society requires and therefore allow other forest areas to be managed for conservation and protection purposes.
+According to the EFI English publication “Forest plantations in Europe: challenges and opportunities”: “In many regions, land use mosaics incorporating forest plantations are very effective in enhancing ecological integrity and addressing climate and environmental challenges.
+Forest plantations are often an important component of landscape-scale restoration; and they can put degraded lands back into production and improve the provision of ecosystem services ”.

 Among the main advantages they present for protection we can list:

-- Improves the landscape effect
+- Enhance the landscape effect

 The potential in Nicaragua